 Two suggestions about clipping volume data recording

-I’ve recommended these before, and having found myself repeatedly suggesting the Wisconsin clipping tracker template and the Data organization in spreadsheets article, this post is a bookmark for that topic.
+I’ve recommended these before, and having found myself repeatedly suggesting the Wisconsin clipping tracker template (read about this at the UW site1) and the Data organization in spreadsheets article.
+This post is a bookmark for that topic.

 After having looked at a lot of different clipping volume recording layouts, I think it makes the most sense to put dates in the first column, and different areas measured as columns, and notes about the measurement on a particular date added in columns on the right side of the data.